edrickhoo/Google-Books-List/README.md

 ## Future Goals

-* Add a load more button to load more results on the page.
+* Add a load more button to load more results on the page. -- [x]
 * Add testing.
 * Style the page better, with a color palette.